Advertisement

 Does the Roma Spider look as good in the flesh as it does in the images?

 Absolutely.
 In fact, roof down, the Spider might even be prettier than the coupe.
 Ferrari, perhaps riskily, invokes the spirit of la dolce vita around this car, but there’s no question it’s a classy, glamorous looking thing.
-We’ve got used to the perforated, body-coloured grille and chiselled nose, but the camera sensor looks like a crude after-thought.
-Surely they could have integrated that more successfully?
-It stands out all the more given that Ferrari’s Centro Stile has worked so hard to minimise everything else.
-The front wings and bonnet hump are evocative.
+We’ve got used to the perforated, body-coloured grille and chiselled nose, but the camera sensor looks like a crude afterthought.

 And from behind?

 We could look at the view across the rear three-quarters all day long.
 There’s a genuine barchetta feel from some angles (echoing the late Forties 166 MM, Ferrari’s first big hit).
-The coupe’s rear screen has been modified so it folds away beneath the tonneau cover when the roof is lowered.
-Advanced lighting tech gives the Roma Spider a fresh graphic dynamism at the rear, although the prominence of the head-rests spoils the silhouette’s purity a little.
+The cabrio's rear screen has been slightly reduced in size so it folds away beneath the tonneau cover when the roof is lowered.
+Advanced lighting tech gives the Roma Spider a fresh graphic dynamism at the rear, although the prominence of the headrests, the rears in particular, spoils the silhouette’s purity a little.
+Not a problem its rivals that sacrifice the useless rear seats suffer from.

 There’s exterior aero efficiency, too, thanks to vortex generators and a deployable rear spoiler, with Low Drag, Medium Downforce and High Downforce settings.
+Nothing more than a pop-up tray on the boot, it does look daft though.
 The amounts generated are modest by Ferrari standards, but no-one is ever going to track day their Roma Spider.
 Are they?

 What's the verdict?

 This is truly a Ferrari for all seasons.
 Rather than compromising it, the absence of a fixed roof actually adds another dimension.
-Reverting to an old-school soft-top plays perfectly to the Roma’s stylistic strengths, and as modernist as it is, this is as pretty a car as Ferrari has ever made.
-Just think about that for a moment.
+Reverting to an old school soft-top plays perfectly to the Roma’s stylistic strengths, and as modernist as it is, this is as pretty a car as Ferrari made in recent years.

-And although it’s still hugely fast, the Spider is less highly strung than the Coupe.
-Clever aero suppresses the worst of the buffeting when the roof’s down, but you’re less inclined to drive it as hard as the Coupe anyway.
+And although it’s still hugely fast, the Spider is dynamically less highly strung than the Coupe.
+Clever aero suppresses the buffeting when the roof’s down, but you’re less inclined to drive it as hard as the Coupe anyway.
 No Ferrari is relaxed as such, but the Roma Spider arguably does its best work at a less frenzied pace.
-The interior is lovely, too, and the previously frustrating HMI has improved.

 The Rivals